Temporary closure of Museum Boerhaave due to renovation

 In 2016 Museum Boerhaave will be temporarily closed due to essential maintenance work to be carried out on its listed buildings and the installation of a state-of-the-art climate control system.
 In addition, the museum will be working on an entirely new presentation ... read more.

+The library is reopened at the museum depot at Raamsteeg 2, Leiden.
 Museum Boerhaave has a rich collection of books and additional literature.
 Consult the catalogue here.
-The library is opened on Monday – Friday from 9:00am - 12:30pm and from 1:30pm – 5:00pm.
+The library is opened on Monday – Friday from 9:00am - 12:30pm and from 1:30pm – 4:45pm.
 Please contact our library staff in advance if you wish to view a book: 071 - 7519 940 or MAIL.

 From station Leiden Central it is a 10-minute walk to the museum.